an-liu-bonkbonk/privacy_policy_analysis/README.md

 Original published dataset from the Wagner, 2022 paper is available on https://zenodo.org/records/7426577

-This project reproduces some of the readability metrics from the txt files (note: only the text files in policies_texts folder are used, not metadata), conducts a sentiment analysis to compute the polarity and subjectivity on the policy texts using Python library Textblob, and finally conducts a correlation analysis between the reability metrics and sentiment analysis results.
+This project reproduces some of the readability metrics from the txt files (only the text files in policies_texts folder are used, not metadata), conducts a sentiment analysis to compute the polarity and subjectivity on the policy texts using Python library Textblob, and finally conducts a correlation analysis between the reability metrics and sentiment analysis results.

 Reference:
 Wagner, I. (2022, January 21).
 Privacy Policies Across the Ages: Content and Readability of Privacy Policies 1996--2021.
 ArXiv.org. https://doi.org/10.48550/arXiv.2201.08739